All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cost Range

-Monthly costs range from $140-220, making PPS a cost-effective addition to comprehensive recovery protocols.
+Monthly costs range from $140-220, making PPS a cost-effective addition to thorough recovery protocols.
 The twice-weekly dosing schedule helps control costs while providing sustained chondroprotective benefits.

 Pros and Cons